-Grammar rule 35 defines literal strings as a double-quoted sequence of characters, e.g. "abc".
+Grammar rule Error: Reference source not found defines literal strings as a double-quoted sequence of characters, e.g. "abc".

 The literal string "abc" is mapped to the semantic domain as a sequence of three Unicode characters a, b, and c, written "abc".